 Ronaldo's performance in a pre-season friendly for the Portuguese side against United in 2003 was so sensational that Ferguson's players implored their manager to sign the precocious talent immediately.
 He did – and it proved a masterstroke.
 The Red Devils' group stage opener in 2007 was Ronaldo's competitive return and, unsurprisingly, he took centre stage.

 The hosts were arguably the better side for an hour, but then the man of the moment stepped up, meeting Wes Brown's cross with a diving header.
 Ronaldo refused to celebrate and gestured almost apologetically to the home fans, who responded by applauding when the goalscorer's name was announced.
-It was a fitting end to a poignant evening.
+It was a fitting moment on a poignant evening.

 Manchester United 1-1 Chelsea (final, 21/05/08)